 - See the many graduate jobs listed on myAdvantage placed by recruiters specifically seeking to recruit Warwick graduates

-- Consider attending our careers fairs during the autumn term – simply bring either your old Warwick or Alumni ID with you.
+- Consider attending our virtual careers fairs during the autumn term.
 Dates and event booking details will be available in September through myAdvantage.
 Fairs will take place during October

 - If you are a WBS graduate please access services provided by Careers Plus

 - We will respond to your request as soon as possible.
 In peak times, especially during the autumn term, we aim to respond within 10 working days

 To take responsibility for planning and managing your own career